BASED ON A TRUE STORY

 Types of Editing

 Whether you’re self-publishing or thinking of submitting to an agent (there are good reasons not to submit directly to a publisher), you need your manuscript in the best shape it can be.
 There are different categories of editing, and editors who specialize in one or more.
-You can find a good discussion of all the various editor types on Jean Oram’s Helpful Writer blog, but I’ll cover the two critical ones for DIY authors here.
+There are various classes of editor, but I’ll cover the two critical ones for DIY authors here.

 In a non-fiction work, skipped gradients of understanding are easy for the author to miss, because his or her expertise gets in the way.
 A climbing book that emphasizes the importance of proper ropes for rappelling, but hasn’t covered how to recognize good from bad quality when selecting climbing ropes, is doing a disservice to the reader.
 Good editing will catch that.
 The master of explanation, Isaac Asimov, wrote science fact books on esoteric aspects of physics that are a joy to read, because they start with easily-understood ideas and build upon them step-by-step, never forcing the reader to jump an impossible chasm of understanding.